 Roque was instrumental in the establishment of Real de Cacarong (or Kakarong de Sili), the biggest fortress or headquarters in Bulacan.
 It was then situated in Bigaa (now Balagtas, Bulacan) and, according to Nick Joaquin’s “A Question of Heroes,” had its own “streets, a market, a foundry, an armory, its own government, its own police, even its own banda de musika.”

 The Katipuneros under Roque soon made their presence felt through their armed resistance against the Spaniards.
 Threatened by their numbers, Governor General Camilo Polavieja was quoted saying “En Cavite está el escándalo, y el peligro en Bulacán” (the disorder is in Cavite, but the danger is in Bulacan).
-And soon came the tragic downfall of Kakarong de Sili that no one–not even Roque the “miracle man”–was able to foresaw.
+And soon came the tragic downfall of Kakarong de Sili that no one–not even Roque the “miracle man”–was able to foresee.

 Also Read: 10 Little-Known Facts About The Katipunan

 Led by Lt.
-José Olaguer Feliú y Ramírez, the Spanish forces made a surprise attack in the Bulacan fortress, killing thousands of civilians and rebels in the process.
-Roque was able to escape towards Bustos, but was later captured after one of his own men–a traitor–divulged his whereabouts to the Spanish authorities.
+José Olaguer Feliú y Ramírez, the Spanish forces made a surprise attack on the Bulacan fortress, killing thousands of civilians and rebels in the process.
+Roque was able to escape towards Bustos but was later captured after one of his own men–a traitor–divulged his whereabouts to the Spanish authorities.
 As a punishment, he was forced to walk from Bustos to Bulakan, Bulacan (then the capital of the province) before being imprisoned and finally executed.

 - After the defeat of Kakarong de Sili, Gen. Isidoro “Matanglawin” Torres established another headquarters in Paombong, Bulacan but it, too, fell to the Spanish forces.